 Lack of trust between managers and their teams is an issue that just doesn’t seem to go away.

-The last few months have seen a whole raft of surveys showing that employees are not trusted by their managers to work remotely, are sceptical about the motives of their managers and generally disbelieve the corporate messages that come their way.
+There have been a whole raft of surveys showing that employees are not trusted by their managers to work remotely, are sceptical about the motives of their managers and generally disbelieve the corporate messages that come their way.

 Latest to add to the debate is the CIPD, who suggest that in a climate where people still feel uncertain about their future, leaders need to demonstrate higher levels of trustworthiness than ever before.
 It’s report ‘Cultivating Trustworthy Leaders’ emphasises the important role trust has to play in building engaged and innovative teams – and suggests that HR can do much to recruit and develop the ‘trustworthy’ leaders people want.